Eparchy of Raška and Prizren

-Jurisdiction of the Eparchy is reflected in its name: it has diocesan jurisdiction over Eastern Orthodox Christians in historical regions of Raška (Serbia) and Kosovo and Metohija.
-The official see of the Eparchy is in Prizren, Kosovo.
+The episcopal see is located at the Saint George Cathedral in Prizren, Kosovo.
+Its headquarters and bishop's residence are located at Gračanica Monastery in Gračanica, Kosovo.

 History

-Under the jurisdiction of Archbishopric of Justiniana Prima
+Archbishopric of Justiniana Prima

 Within the territory of the present-day Eparchy of Raška and Prizren several older eparchies existed throughout history.
 One of them was the ancient Bishopric of Ulpiana also known as Iustiniana Secunda situated near the modern town of Lipjan, where the remains of episcopal Basilica dating from the first half of 6th century have been found and excavated.
 Originally, the episcopal see of Ulpiana was under the supreme jurisdiction of the Archbishopric of Thessaloniki, and in 535 it was transferred to newly created Archbishopric of Justiniana Prima.
-The existence of several ancient churches in Ras and area of Ras could indicate existence of an ancient episcopy, possibly connected to the ancient Bishopric of Ulpiana.
+The existence of several ancient churches in Ras and area of Ras could indicate existence of an ancient episcopy, possibly connected to the ancient Diocese of Ulpiana.

 Byzantine rule in that region collapsed at the beginning of the 7th century, but the church life was renewed in the same century in Illyricum and Dalmatia after a more pronounced Christianization of the Serbs and other Slavs by the Roman Church.
 In the 7th and mid-8th century the area was not under jurisdiction of the Patriarchate of Constantinople.

-Formation of bishopric
+Bishopric of Ras

 Old ecclesiastical organization was partly preserved in the region, but the initial ecclesiastical affiliation with a specific diocese is uncertain.
 In early medieval Serbia, its ecclesiastical center and capital was probably at Destinikon.
 By the late 9th century during the rule of Mutimir, the Church in Serbia seemingly did not have its bishop, and Mutimir decided to accept Byzantine emperor Basil I's expansion and moved the Church in Serbia away from the Roman Church in favor of the Ecumenical Patriarchate of Constantinople.

 The Bishopric of Ras was named after the old-Bulgarian-Serbian fortress of Ras, previously named in Latin as Arsa (mid-6th century).
 The name of the entire region of Raška (lat.
 Rascia) is derived since the 11th century.
 The fort was abandoned in the late 6th or early 7th century.
 According to De Administrando Imperio, in the late 9th century it was located on the border between Serbia and the First Bulgarian Empire, and was not listed among the inhabited cities of Serbia.
-There is no consensus in scholarship as to whether Ras was located on the Serbian or Bulgarian side of the border, although newer research indicates that Ras was renovated, inhabited and controlled by the Bulgarians since the mid-9th century, hence being "a frontier district of Bulgaria".
+There is no consensus in academia as to whether Ras was located on the Serbian or Bulgarian side of the border, although newer research indicates that Ras was renovated, inhabited and controlled by the Bulgarians since the mid-9th century, hence being "a frontier district of Bulgaria".